 A database backup process is an integral part of a recovery system.
 All backups must be operable so that they can be restored at any time.
 It is recommended to make regular database backups and the majority of SQL Server users actually follow this recommendation.
-But how can you be sure that you would be able to restore the database from the backups?
+But how can you be sure that you will be able to restore the database from the backups?
 Sometimes backups can be corrupted.
 This is why it is useful to test database backups for their integrity.
 Of course, the best check for any backup is a restore to a server, but there are some other, less radical ways of doing it.
 Let’s explore CHECKSUM and VERIFYONLY options.

 CHECKSUM

-Using a CHECKSUM option makes database backup process longer, but if the database is really large it is better to use CHECKSUM option and be confident that all pages are written to the disk and ready for the restore process.
+Using a CHECKSUM option makes the database backup process longer, but if the database is really large it is better to use the CHECKSUM option and be confident that all pages are written to the disk and ready for the restore process.
 To check the checksum value use the following SQL Server option:

 VERIFYONLY